Ulverston - Barrow - Furness Peninsula drive

 Location: South Lakes Safari Zoo

 Coordinates: N 54.16791, W 3.16209

 South Lakes Safari Zoo is a popular wildlife attraction for all the family.
 The zoo is adjacent to, but well hidden from, the main A590 and has greatly expanded over the years.
-There are a huge variety of wildlife around the large site including big cats, giraffes, rhinos, monkeys and South American birds.
-In some areas of the zoo you can actually mingle with the less dangerous animals and various wildlife feeding encounters are available for an additional fee.
-The zoo is open daily all year and there are many facilities including play area, food outlets, gift shop and toilets.
+There are a huge variety of wildlife around the large site, including big cats, giraffes, rhinos, monkeys and South American birds.
+In some areas of the zoo you can actually mingle with the less dangerous animals, and various zoo keeper and feeding experiences are available for additional cost.
+The zoo is open daily all year and there are many facilities, including play area, food outlets, gift shop and toilets.
 Entrance fee applies.

-Retrace your steps to the A590 and turn left towards Ulverston.
-Soon pass through the village of Lindal in Furness which has a pleasant village green if you take the first left turn.
-Continue on the A590 for approx 1.5 miles to enter the village of Swarthmoor.
-Passing through the village, take the first proper right turn immediately before the Miners Arms pub.
-The minor road soon leaves the village and enters open countryside with views ahead of the Hoad Monument.
+Leave the car park and turn right.
+Soon, meet the main A590 again at a T junction and turn left towards Ulverston.
+The road continues through rolling Furness countryside and shortly enters the village of Lindal-in-Furness which has a pleasant village green if you take the first left turn.
+Lindal was one of many local mining villages supplying iron ore for the Barrow steel industry from the mid 19th century.
+Continue on the A590 for just over 1 mile to a roundabout and take the second exit to enter the village of Swarthmoor.
+Continue for approx 0.3 miles and take the first proper right turn, immediately before the Miners Arms pub.
+The minor road soon leaves the village and enters open countryside with views ahead of the Hoad Monument above Ulverston.
 Pass a farm on the left and soon Swarthmoor Hall car park is also on the left.

 Distance: 39.8 miles

 Coordinates: N 54.18578, W 3.10244